 The existing long-range water supply plan (DBS&A, 2006) included a water conservation plan, and additional documents that address water conservation have been published since that time.
-The LACWU published an Energy and Water Conservation Plan in 2013 (LACWU, 2013a), and this document was revised and reissued in 2015.
-The updated Energy and Water Conservation Plan focuses on conservation goals for the planning period of 2015 through 2019 (LACWU, 2015), and it meets the requirements of the New Mexico Water Conservation Planning Guide for Public Water Suppliers (NMOSE, 2013).
-The plan includes a water audit covering fiscal year 2014 (July 1, 2013 through June 30, 2014) (Section 5, Table 5-6), as well as the completed GPCD calculator worksheets covering 2007 through 2014 (LACWU, 2015).
+The DPU published an Energy and Water Conservation Plan in 2013 (LADPU, 2013a), and this document was revised and reissued in 2015.
+The updated Energy and Water Conservation Plan focuses on conservation goals for the planning period of 2015 through 2019 (LADPU, 2015), and it meets the requirements of the New Mexico Water Conservation Planning Guide for Public Water Suppliers (NMOSE, 2013).
+The 2015 Energy and Water Conservation Plan includes a water audit covering fiscal year 2014 (July 1, 2013 through June 30, 2014), as well as the completed GPCD calculator worksheets covering 2007 through 2014 (LADPU, 2015).
+A new water audit covering calendar year 2016 and GPCD analyses for 2015 and 2016 were completed as a part of this project (Sections 5.3 and 5.1).

-The conservation program is implemented by customers primarily on a voluntary basis and the goals are not directed toward LANL, which falls outside of the County's jurisdiction (LACWU, 2015).
-Existing water conservation program activities that are discussed in detail in the 2015-2019 Energy and Water Conservation Plan (LACWU, 2015) include:
+The conservation program is implemented by customers primarily on a voluntary basis and the goals are not directed toward LANL, which falls outside of the County's jurisdiction (LADPU, 2015).
+Existing water conservation program activities that are discussed in detail in the 2015-2019 Energy and Water Conservation Plan (LADPU, 2015) include: